 IBCA supports uniform standards with regard to water quality from runoff or discharge regardless of origin.

 IBCA values skilled and educated Indiana Department of Environmental Management (IDEM) inspectors.

+IBCA supports the position within IDEM at the senior staff level.
+The position should maintain its confidentiality protection to encourage communication and technical assistance at the producer level.

 IBCA supports new technologies that allow producers options in manure management systems such as but not limited to; digesters, constructed wetlands, water purification systems; so that if waste water meets water quality standards, it may be discharged.